Vocabulary Tips

 May 20, 2022

 Every new skill brings with it a host of new terminology.
 For disciplines as complex and varied as proofreading and editing, the terminology can sometimes be overwhelming.
-But never fear!
-In today’s extra special post, we bring you the Ultimate Glossary of Proofreading and Editing Terms.
-Why Is an Editing and Proofreading Glossary Helpful?
-At […]
+But fear not!
+In today’s post, we present to you The Ultimate Glossary of Proofreading and Editing Terms.
+Why Is a Proofreading and Editing Glossary Helpful?
+Correct terminology […]